 Confession, I am a former “suck up to guy’s needs” chic.
 I was often caught brushing off my wants for a relationship.
-I tend to be occasionally bossy professionally and one would expect me to apply that in my social life…but.
-Maybe it was the African in me that was raised watching married women be completely submissive to men, I dono.
+Maybe it was the African in me that was raised watching married women be completely submissive to men.

-My mum thinks I’m a Miss Know it all.
-At first I thought she was just being on my case a little more than needed, but now I kinda see where she’s coming from.
-I actually thought I was a guru in relationships because I had actually held down a relationship for two years.
+I once held down a relationship for two years.
 Do you know how hard that is for an upcoming feminist like myself?
-And we were both happy, rarely fought not to mention we had managed to beat all the stereotypes of how love works.
-I was brilliant and more financially comfortable than he was, and although he was what my friends used to call a chocolate version of rapper TI, he was retaking a whole year of school.
-His dislike for education correlated very well with skipping school and having all the time for me…which by the way is all I ever wanted in love (turns out that shit is real hard for guys to offer).
-That gig didn’t work out though, mainly because I grew up and found men with careers and goals more interesting.
+And we were both happy, rarely disagreed and managed to beat all the stereotypes of how love works.
+I was brilliant and more financially comfortable than he was, and although he was what my friends used to call a chocolate version of rapper, TI, he was retaking a whole year of school.
+His dislike for education correlated very well with having all the time for me.
+That gig didn’t work out though— I grew up and found men with careers and goals more interesting.

 So while I was on my “break”, I decided to reboot.
-From a series of failed dates and a relationship of which I was the only party acting like I was in the relationship, I figured I must have been playing my cards wrong.
-So while I was waiting on Charming to show up, I decided to hire a few coaches to prepare me for him.
+I figured I must have been playing my cards wrong and while I was waiting on Charming to show up, I decided to hire a few coaches to prepare me for him.

 My goodness the things I found in these books.
 There were actually moments when I would put the book down and rewind to points in relationships where I was clearly handling shit all wrong.